 Restaurant and hospitality cleaning – Commercial cleaning for hospitality is a very varied job.
 It can include anything from vacuuming a dining room to providing housekeeping services in a hotel.
 Wherever guests eat, drink or dine, you can find commercial cleaners keeping everything tidy.

 Medical cleaning – Medical cleaning is a more specialist type of commercial cleaning.
-It includes cleaning doctor’s reception areas all the way to deep cleaning operating theatres.
+It includes cleaning doctor’s reception areas all the way to cleaning operating theatres.
 It’s a specialised role that can require a very systematic approach.

 Factory and manufacturing – Commercial cleaners can also be hired to keep factories and manufacturing spaces clean.
 That can include production lines, office cleaning, staff rooms and anywhere within the premises.